'Literary Fiction' and 'Genre Fiction'

 Jane Austen, for example, probably didn’t begin Pride and Prejudice by sitting down and collecting tropes for a romantic novel: she wrote a literary novel which was so successful it formed part of the foundation of the entire ‘romantic fiction’ genre.
 When J. R. R. Tolkien wrote The Lord of the Rings there was arguably no such thing as a ‘fantasy genre’, certainly not in its current form.
 His trilogy set the pattern for ‘fantasy’ for the next few decades - newcomers draw on its templates even when subverting them for their own ends.

-In the pages of Vortex, therefore, you will find literary works - stories which begin outside a genre template and create effects unlimited by them.
-I would advise you not to rush the reading of them: you’ll find poetic prose, depth of character, unexpected twists and turns, but you might miss some of the pleasure if you’re in a hurry.
-Vortex is a further testimony to the quality of writing that is out there, and it gives the lie again to the idea that only a few have what it takes to be great.
+In the case of literary works - stories which begin outside a genre template and create effects unlimited by them - I would advise you not to rush the reading of them: you’ll find poetic prose, depth of character, unexpected twists and turns, but you might miss some of the pleasure if you’re in a hurry.